hpe-dev-incubator/hpe-dev-portal/content/blog/storage-management-with-redfish.md

 ## Conclusion

 Redfish is a powerful, open source method of being able to manage systems.
-With a RESTful interface, it is designed to leverage existing internet standards and tool chains, making it usable by both amateurs as well as professionals.The ability of managing HPE Smart Storage with Redfish is a major step forward to the full control of HPE ProLiant and Synergy Gen10 servers using a single RESTful API.
+With a RESTful interface, it is designed to leverage existing internet standards and tool chains, making it usable by both amateurs as well as professionals.The ability of managing HPE Smart Storage with Redfish is a major step forward to the full control of HPE Gen10 and beyond servers using a single RESTful API.

 Make sure you continue to follow my blog posts on HPE DEV for more hints on working with Redfish in HPE environments.
 You can connect with me in [the Redfish channel on Slack](https://hpedev.slack.com/) for specific questions.

-### Document last update: July 2021
+### Document last update: June 2022